 Digital Photography introduces students to the basics of digital imaging with an emphasis on aesthetic, technical, and critical thinking skills.
 Students will examine the principles of light and color and the evolution of the devices that capture, store and produce images.
-Through hands-on digital photography projects, students will use digital technology to take photographs and optimize them before the final product-print or electronic display.
+Through hands-on digital photography projects, students will use DSLRs take photographs and optimize them in Adobe Photoshop/Lightroom before the final product-print or electronic display.
 Projects will be critiqued by students in both technical and aesthetic terms of improvement to communicate ideas more effectively through photography.